s-earnest/s-earnest.github.io/_posts/2023-01-01-Case-Study-demo.md

 ###

-> This is a note.
+> This is a practical case study.
 {: .prompt-tip }